coderunners69/myapp/README.md

 # Mess Companion
-Here is a draft GitHub README for the Mess Companion app repository:

-# Mess Companion

 Mess Companion is an Android app that allows university students to view the weekly mess menu.
 It has authentication for students and admins.